 YOU CAN FORECAST THE NORTHERN LIGHTS …..
 SORT OF

 Since the solar wind takes from 17 hours to 7 days to reach earth, the aurora borealis is somewhat predictable.
-Satellites positioned at the L1 Lagrange Point of equal gravitational attraction between the sun and the earth can give up to 48 hour warnings of an approaching Coronal Emission.
+Satellites positioned at the L1 Lagrange Point (FYI, the L2 Lagrange Point is the new home of the James Webb Space Telescope which arrived there on Feb 5, 2022) of equal gravitational attraction between the sun and the earth can give up to 48 hour warnings of an approaching Coronal Emission.
 A good site for three day forecasts is: http://www.swpc.noaa.gov/products/3-day-forecast

 Excellent explanation of the aurora in video